Skip to content

 $enabled = $options['enable_preloader'] ?? true;

-A practical example — outputting a CSS custom property in your theme header:
+A practical example — outputting CSS custom properties in your theme header:

 echo '<style>